divshot/docs/guides/domains/https-strict-domain.md

 ## Sign Up and Import Existing DNS Records

-CloudFlare will automatically import your DNS records after signup, after you get to the records screen follow the instructions below
+CloudFlare will automatically import your DNS records after signup, after you get to the records screen follow the instructions below:

 ## Rules for HTTPS and www